gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 - `config` (attribute): An arbitrary map that is used to fill in the backend configuration in OpenTofu/Terraform.
 All the properties will automatically be included in the OpenTofu/Terraform backend block (with a few exceptions: see below).

+- `encryption` (attribute): A map that is used to configure state and plan encryption in OpenTofu.
+The properties will be transformed into an `encryption` block in the OpenTofu terraform block.
+The properties are specific to the respective `key_provider` (see below).

   For example, if you had the following `remote_state` block:

   ```hcl